Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 |   2   |german_credit  | 69,800% | 72,000% | 72,600% | 71,800% | 77,400% | 71,800% | 68,920% |
 |   2   |unbalanced     | 98,598% | 98,598% | 98,598% | 98,598% | 98,598% | 98,598% | 98,598% |

-The main reason for multiple cross validation computations is to reduce the impact of the initial split into *N* folds.
+The main reason for multiple cross validation computations is to reduce the impact of the initial split into *N* folds (=*bias*).
 Thus, if it happens that a "bad" split is made when using only 1x10 CV, this can result in slightly misleading results.
 If using 10x10 CV, 10 separate splits are made and thus a single "bad" split would not have a major impact.
 The mentioned differences of the 5x2 CV are caused by only using 2 folds for each split, which can result in highly biased folds.
 As a result, 10x10 cross validation should definitely be preferred over 5x2 cross validation.

-Furthermore, we think that a _smart_ selection of random seeds should actually not lead to better estimation results, if a proper random sampling is made using this seed.
+Furthermore, we think that a *smart* selection of random seeds should actually not lead to better estimation results, if a proper random sampling is made using this seed.

 > *3. Determine the accuracy on the validation set by using it as a test set.
-Assuming that
-      the validation set is a real use case, how do you assess the estimates of the evaluation methods from the previous two tasks?*
+Assuming that the validation set is a real use case, how do you assess the estimates of the evaluation methods from the previous two tasks?*

 The accuracies obtained via evaluating the models using the validation set, which are listed below, are most of the times slightly lower, than the accuracy results obtained by performing cross validation on the train set.
 We can observe, that the Accuracy estimates using LOOCV or 1x20 are fairly equal to the Validation accuracy.
 Especially the 5x2 CV and 1x5 CV estimates are sometimes pretty different compared to the validation accuracy.
 As a result, it is recommended to apply 1x20 CV, LOOCV or 10x10 CV to obtain accuracy estimates.

 | Fold  | Dataset       | 1x5 CV  | 1x10 CV | 1x20 CV | LOOCV   | Self    | 10x10 CV | 5x2 CV | Validation |